andyjakubowski/kingly-site/src/v1/tutorials/real-world-settings.md

 ---

 In this section, we will modelize and implement the user flows related to the *settings* route.
 In that route, the user may:
-- update his profile picture, username, biography, email and password
+- update his profile picture, username, biography, email, and password
 - logout

 The following rules apply: